serde_json_borrow 0.8: Faster than SIMD?

 serde_json_borrow 0.8

-0.8 is out!
+serde_json_borrow 0.8 is out!
 This release brings a major performance improvement.

-It is now the fastest JSON parser in all benchmarks, even outperforming simd_json
+It is now the fastest JSON parser in all benchmarks, even outperforming simd_json.

 What is it

-that can borrow directly from the
+serde_json_borrow builds on serde_json’s deserializer to produce a serde_json_borrow::Value<'ctx> that can borrow directly from the

 input buffer and reference string slices and other data directly from the input buffer.